suixinsuo/olympus-protocol/docs/Using Components.md

 The MOT address is hardcoded in the code and belongs to the real MOT mainnet address.
 But in the scenarios of Kovan or test cases, we need to set the MOT address manually.
   > In kovan set the MOT kovan address.
-  > In test cases, use the mockMOT which is a contract created as a mock to mock the behavior of the MOT coin (a "normal" ERC20 token).
+  > In test cases, use the mockMOT which is a contract created to mock the behavior of MOT (a "normal" ERC20 token).